 - If your customer saves on ink costs and paper, but their printed piece has its image worn off, its message lost and makes a poor first impression, then the project missed its mark and your customer really didn’t save any money.
 Let your customers know that on press, the exposed fibers provide an excellent surface for toner or ink adhesion.
 Imagery is sharp and the color is brilliant, and they can trust that their piece will arrive whole.

 - As the demand for digital printing has grown, paper manufacturers have developed more options for the printers and designers to choose from.
-Domtar’s collection of Digital Printing Papers includes the Lynx® and Cougar® brands, both of which offer a smooth and super smooth finish.
-An uncoated super smooth finish has such a smooth finish that it is often mistaken for a coated matte sheet.
+Domtar’s collection of Digital Printing Papers includes the Lynx® and Cougar® brands, both of which offer a smooth finish.
+The uncoated offerings have such a smooth finish that it is often mistaken for a coated matte sheet.

 When it comes to selling digital print, what it ultimately comes down to is thinking like your customers and anticipating their needs.
 What is going to be the easiest way for them to get from that printed piece to whatever action you want them to take and making sure that their goals are possible and the and journey is seamless?
 How can they create something that will resonate with their audience?
 What’s going to make them show their audience that they’re seen as individuals?
 If you can communicate the benefits of marrying the personalization, the data and easy access to the digital world, you’ve found the sweet spot for printing a beautiful, colorful glossy piece and selling point to print customers.